Today I’m sharing how to make blackout curtains.

 pins … found HERE

-We started by measuring and cutting the fabric for the panels.
-My panels needed to be 90 inches tall, and you’re supposed to add 10 inches to that to account for hems, but we actually ended up cutting them to be 101 inches.
-NBD.
-Your length is going to depend on how high your curtain rod is hung.
+Start by measuring and cutting the fabric for the panels.
+If you’re working with an 8 foot tall room, you’re going to want your panels to be 100 inches tall.
+You need to add 10 inches to that to account for hems.
+But keep in mind, your length is going to depend on how high your curtain rod is hung.

 We didn’t cut the width of the yellow fabric, leaving the 55 inches intact.

-We cut the same length, 101 inches, on the blackout fabric.
+Cut the same length, 100 inches, on the blackout fabric.

-Then, we cut 4 inches off of the longer side of the blackout fabric.
+Then, cut 4 inches off of the longer side of the blackout fabric.

-Then we put the right sides together (yellow fabric and soft side of blackout fabric), matching them up (as shown below), and sewed the long sides together.
+Put the right sides together (yellow fabric and soft side of blackout fabric), matching them up (as shown below), and sew the long sides together.

-Since there’s 4 inches less blackout fabric than yellow fabric on the long sides, we had some excess yellow fabric in the middle, but don’t worry, that worked itself out– just stay with me.
+Since there’s 4 inches less blackout fabric than yellow fabric on the long sides, you may have some excess yellow fabric in the middle, but don’t worry, that will work itself out– just stay with me.

-After sewing the two long sides, we turned the panel right side out.
+After sewing the two long sides, turn the panel right side out.

 See how the blackout fabric is on one side and the yellow fabric is on the other side?